 The two-day OSHA 10 training covers general industry safety and health principles and OSHA policies, procedures, and standards.
 It is customized for and uses examples from the entertainment industry.
 Class instruction runs from 8am – 4pm each day.
 Classes must meet a minimum requirement of 20 students and are limited to a maximum of 40 students.

 How do we apply?

 The Borrow Our OSHA Trainer Application is a fillable PDF form and must be filled out and submitted by the local union president, secretary treasurer, BA, or training coordinator at least 60 days prior to the proposed date for classes.
 Email your complete application to firstname.lastname@example.org.
 Applications are considered and approved based on the needs and circumstances surrounding the request after a discussion with the local.
 Once we approve your request, we'll list your course on our course calendar and people will be directed to contact you if they have an interest in attending your course.
-You are not obligated to accept IATSE workers from outside your local, but it can be a good way to fill a course with extra seats.
+You are not obligated to accept IATSE workers from outside your local, but it can be a good way to meet the 20 student course minimum.